nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: Commands that support undo & redo**

 * **Alternative 1 (current choice):** Not supporting undo/redo for `load` and `config`
-  * Pros: Ensures that Class Manager will not run into issues when undoing `load` for missing saved files.
-Enforces the immutability of tutorial and assignment count after `config` has been entered.
+  * Pros: Ensures that Class Manager will not run into issues such as inconsistent states when undoing `load` for missing saved files.
-  * Cons: Unable to change tutorial and assignment count after `config` has been entered.
+  * Cons: Unable to restore student's class information after `config` command resets student class information.
 * **Alternative 2:** Supporting undo/redo for all commands.
   * Pros: Ensures that app is consistent with undo/redo and users will not be unsure if a certain command can be undone.
-  * Cons: Can be confusing for the user to use undo/redo with `load`.
+  * Cons: Can be confusing for the user to use undo/redo with `load` and `config`.

+**Aspect: Number of Class Manager states to store**

+* **Alternative 1 (current choice):** Store up to 10 Class Manager states.
+  * Pros: Ensures that app will not run into performance issues when a large number of commands are executed.
+  * Cons: Unable to undo/redo more than 10 commands.
+* **Alternative 2:** Store all Class Manager states.
+  * Pros: Able to undo/redo more than 10 commands and restore any state of Class Manager in the current session.
+  * Cons: Will have performance issues when a large number of commands are executed.

 ### Load feature

 #### About this feature

 The load feature allows users to load a saved JSON file into the app.
 Load allows data from the new JSON file to be displayed in Class Manager, while setting the new default save file to be the new JSON file.
-The status bar footer also updates to show the current file.
+The status bar footer also updates to show the current file path.

 This feature is an improvement to the previous method of directly editing the `classmanager.json` file located in `[JAR file location]/data`.
 Users are now able to have multiple JSON files in `[JAR file location]/data` and choose which file is to be loaded into Class Manager.
 This allows TAs with multiple courses to have a JSON file for each course, and load the JSON file for the course they are currently teaching.